 - Community Settings

-Students will attend the first semester classroom component of the program up to 5 hours per day.
+Students will attend the first semester classroom component of the program.
 Not all activity will occur in a classroom setting, and students will engage in a great deal of small group learning experiences.
 Further, PATHS students will be encouraged to actively participate in a service organization on the Texas A&M campus to facilitate a broader social network.

-Students who successfully complete the first semester classroom component of the program will meet the minimum requirements to be employed by a community provider in a community setting.
-The paid practicum will offer students hands on training as a temporary employee in a community setting serving people with disabilities and older people.
+Students who successfully complete the first semester classroom component of the program will meet the minimum requirements to be employed by a community provider in a community setting for 135 practicum hours.
+The practicum will offer students hands-on training in a community setting serving people with disabilities and older people.
 PATHS staff will provide supervision and support in partnership with the community provider to ensure the student gains critical direct skill development.
 At the end of the practicum, the student will receive an evaluation from PATHS staff and the community provider to determine successful completion of the practicum.
-Successful completion of the PATHS program will provide graduates with immediate employment opportunities from their practicum site.
-Additional job placement supports will also be available to graduates through a provider referral network.
+Job placement supports will be available to students in their final semester of the program.